Credit: SaskParks

 Check out the Wascana Trails

 Located not far from the city is a 15 km trail that is perfect for all ages.
-Featuring breathtaking views, this area attracts hikers, mountain bikers, birders during summer.
+Featuring breathtaking views, this area attracts hikers, mountain bikers, and birders during the summer.
 Can you guess what it is?

 Cheer Roughriders